GambuliGabrielle/gambuligabrielle.github.io/content/publications/_index.md

 ## Topic of interest

-As an applied economist, my research examines the role of **connectivity** on **regional development** and **interregional interactions**, positioned at the intersection of *economic geography*, *urban economics*, and *transportation economics*.
+My research is positioned at the intersection of **economic geography**, **urban economics**, and **transportation economics**.

+As an applied economist, I focus on analyzing how *structural transformations* — such as the rise of **telework** and the expansion of **high-speed rail** and **highway networks** — impact the *aggregated behaviors of economic agents*, including their **location choices**, **mobility patterns**, **collaboration dynamics**, and **consumption habits**.

-Driven by a fascination with data, I worked with high-resolution datasets from mobile phone activity, card transactions, patent records, and transportation networks.
-My primary interest lies in examining shifts in location, mobility, collaboration, and consumption behaviors, in response to structural transformations such as the rise of telework practices and the expansion of high-speed rail and highway networks.
+***I am a data enthusiastic!
+I love to uncover the stories it can tell.*** It has led me to work with high-resolution datasets — both geographic and temporal — derived from mobile phone activity, card transactions, patent records, and transportation networks.
+Additionally, I work on developing novel datasets that recover the evolution of travel times by train and car in relation to the creation and expansion of high-speed rail and highway networks.